Adult Shoplifters are using Kids for theft at a Florida Walmart.

 [10:05] — Most adults will not shoplift in front of their significant other.

-[13:00] — Adult shoplifters hope loss prevention agents will be fooled by this.
+[13:00] — Adult shoplifters hope this will fool loss prevention agents.

 [13:44] — Crime School Host Chris McGoey gives his thoughts about the story.

 [14:50] — Corporate retailer challenges regarding shoplifter detention policy.

 [20:00] — Corporate policy needs to address every detention/arrest protocol.